cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 ---
 layout: bt_wiki
-title: workflows
+title: Workflows
 category: Docs
 draft: false
-abstract: Cloudify's Command-Line Interface
+abstract: Cloudify Command-Line Interface
 weight: 260
 ---

-The `cfy workflows` command is used to view information on the different workflows of a deployment.
+The `cfy workflows` command is used to view information about the different workflows of a deployment.

-You can use the command to list the workflows of a specific deployment and to retrieve information on a single workflow.
+You can use the command to list the workflows of a specific deployment and to retrieve information about a single workflow.

 ## Commands